Free school meals

 • Evidence shows that regular consumption of school dinners can improve educational attainment.

-• They save you time!
-No shopping for sandwiches or preparing packed lunches.
+• They save you time, with no shopping for sandwiches or making packed lunches.

 • You get peace of mind knowing your child is getting a healthy, nutritious cooked meal.